-The Department of Planning and Environment – Crown Lands (Crown Lands) has worked in collaboration with the Rural Fire Service to conduct helicopter aerial inspections of fire trails on Crown land.
+The Department of Planning, Housing and Infrastructure – Crown Lands is working in collaboration with the Rural Fire Service to conduct helicopter aerial inspections of fire trails on Crown land.

-The aerial inspections have been occurring across the state in preparation for the summer bushfire season.
+The aerial inspections are underway across the state in preparation for the summer bushfire season.
 The aerial inspections are also supported by on-the-ground trail maintenance by the Soil Conservation Service.